resema/Notepad/_posts/2018-01-05-a-cpu-based-tinyrenderer.md

 I will document my humble opinion and what I learnt from it here in this posts.

+### Homogeneous Coordinates
+The basis for computer graphics is suited in the approach of **Affin transformation** and results in the used of homogeneous coordinates.
+This [link](http://deltaorange.com/2012/03/08/the-truth-behind-homogenous-coordinates/) describes a mathematical view of the used method.

 ### Modelview Matrix
 Due to the camera position the new coordinate system of the objects has to be calculated.